Maxentia of Beauvais

-Saint Maxentia of Beauvais (Sainte Maxence) was a 5th-century Irish virgin and hermit who was beheaded when she refused to marry.
+Maxentia of Beauvais (Sainte Maxence) was a 5th-century Irish virgin and hermit who was beheaded when she refused to marry.
 Her feast day is 20 November.

 Life

-Saint Maxentia of Beauvais was born in Ireland or Scotland, but fled to France to avoid being married to a pagan chieftain.
+Maxentia of Beauvais was born in Ireland or Scotland, but fled to France to avoid being married to a pagan chieftain.
 She lived beside the Oise River near Senlis in the Diocese of Beauvais.
 The pagan chieftain tracked her down, and killed her at Pont-Sainte-Maxence when she refused to marry him.